 - Huw Hughes |

-Marks and Spencer has introduced a new AI-powered ‘Style Finder’ tool to its website which allows shoppers to search for items in menswear and womenswear ranges using an image.
+Marks & Spencer has introduced a new AI-powered ‘Style Finder’ tool to its website which allows shoppers to search for items in menswear and womenswear ranges using an image.

-M&S teamed up with visual AI startup Syte to create the new feature which allows shoppers to upload an existing photo or take a new one of any outfit to explore a range of similar-looking products on the M&S website.
+Marks & Spencer teamed up with visual AI startup Syte to create the new feature which allows shoppers to upload an existing photo or take a new one of any outfit to explore a range of similar-looking products on the Marks & Spencer website.
 The tool uses AI technology to find results with the closest match, which customers can then narrow down with additional filters such as size, price and colour.

-Over 75 percent of M&S’s online traffic currently comes from mobile and tablet devices, and this new tool looks to be the latest step in the UK retailer’s move towards becoming a digital-first retailer.
-M&S’s digital-first strategy aims to see a third of all clothing & home sales to be online by 2022.
+Over 75 percent of Marks & Spencer’s online traffic currently comes from mobile and tablet devices, and this new tool looks to be the latest step in the retailer’s move towards becoming a digital-first retailer.
+Marks & Spencer’s digital-first strategy aims to see a third of all clothing & home sales to be online by 2022.